The other day in the mail, well, I guess it was the mail doesn't matter.

 I just assumed that there were people registering Republican voters at these events.

-But with that call that we had from Alicia in New Jersey, I'm beginning to question, maybe.
+But with that call that we had from Alicia in New Jersey, I'm beginning to question maybe.

-You got a Trump rally, say in Tampa, you've got say 12,000 people.
+You got a Trump rally, say, in Tampa.

 Anyway, try to catch one of these things on the internet.